buffup/qaTechTask/README.md

 11. You get the results of the Buff

-**Please note that the test is generating at each run a random email and name and not reuse the same.**
+**Please note that the test must be generating at each run a random email and name and not reuse the same values on a next iterration.**
 **No cookies should be saved as the demo page is storing data there and won't prompt for a username and email if a cookie is found**